xzhang9308/xzhang.github.io/_pages/about.md

 I am currently a Research Scientist in the Alibaba-NTU Global e-Sustainability CorpLab (ANGEL) at Nanyang Technological University (NTU), working with Prof. <a href="https://personal.ntu.edu.sg/wslin/Home.html">Weisi Lin</a>.
-Before that,
+Before that, I was a postdoctoral fellow at McMaster University (Mac), Canada from July 2022 to August 2024, supervised by Prof. <a href="https://scholar.google.com/citations?user=ZuQnEIgAAAAJ">Xiaolin Wu</a>.
-I was an assistant researcher and a postdoctoral fellow at Department of Electronic Engineering, Shanghai Jiao Tong University (SJTU), supervised by Prof. <a href="https://min.sjtu.edu.cn/En/FacultyShow/4?Vid=14">Hongkai Xiong</a> and Prof. <a href="https://scholar.google.com/citations?user=ZuQnEIgAAAAJ">Xiaolin Wu</a>.
+I was also an assistant researcher at Department of Electronic Engineering, Shanghai Jiao Tong University (SJTU), supervised by Prof. <a href="https://min.sjtu.edu.cn/En/FacultyShow/4?Vid=14">Hongkai Xiong</a>.
-I was also a visiting researcher at McMaster University (Mac), Canada from June 2022 to August 2024.
-I obtained my Ph.D. degree from SJTU in June 2022, supervised by Prof. <a href="https://scholar.google.com/citations?user=ZuQnEIgAAAAJ">Xiaolin Wu</a>.
-I was also a visiting Ph.D. student (Oct 2019 - Sep 2020) with the Department of Electrical and Computer Engineering at McMaster University, Canada.
-Before that, I received my bachelor's degree in Mathematics and Physics Basic Science from UESTC in 2015.
+I earned my PhD from SJTU in June 2022 and my bachelor’s degree in Mathematics and Physics Basic Science from UESTC in 2015.

 My current research interests focus on green and energy-efficient AI technologies that prioritize sustainable ecosystems and lifestyles.
 Previously, I concentrated on learning-based data compression techniques, particularly for visual data such as images, videos, point clouds, and light fields.